-1 The Integrated Impact Assessment (IIA) integrates Sustainability Appraisal (SA), Strategic Environmental Assessment (SEA), Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA).
+&lt;sup>1 The Integrated Impact Assessment (IIA) integrates Sustainability Appraisal (SA), Strategic Environmental Assessment (SEA), Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA).
 Sustainability Appraisals (SA) are a requirement of the Planning and Compulsory Purchase Act 2004 and Strategic Environmental Assessments (SEA) are required by European Directive EC/2001/42, which was transposed into UK law by the Environmental Assessment Regulations for Plans and Programmes (July 2004).
 The EqIA is a way of demonstrating the District Council is fulfilling the requirements of the Public Sector Equality Duty contained in section 149 of the Equality Act 2010.
 HIA is a recognised process for considering the health impacts of plans and undertaking this type of assessment is widely seen as best practice.

-7 The DDD is not sound because it is not:

-1. The DPD is not sound because it is not:
+- 7. The DPD is not sound because it is not:

-(1) Positively Prepared
+- (1) Positively Prepared

-(2) Justified (2) Effective (2)
+- (2) Justified

+- (3) Effective

-(4) Consistent with national policy
+- (4) Consistent with national policy

-8. Please provide precise details of why you believe the DPD is, or is not, legally compliant, sound or in compliance with the duty to cooperate in the box below.
+- 8. Please provide precise details of why you believe the DPD is, or is not, legally compliant, sound or in compliance with the duty to cooperate in the box below.

-you wish to provide supplementary information to support your details, please ensure they are clearly
+If you wish to provide supplementary information to support your details, please ensure they are clearly referenced.

-eferenced.

-Ρ lease refer to covering letter
+Please refer to covering letter

-(Continue on a concrete cheet/eynand boy if necessary)

 (Continue on a separate sheet/expand box if necessary)

 9. Please set out what change(s) you consider necessary to make the DPD legally compliant or sound, having regard to the test you have identified at 6 above where this relates to soundness.
 You will need to say why this change will make the DPD legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.

-Р lease refer to covering letter
+Please refer to covering letter

 (Continue on a separate sheet/expand box if necessary)